Joseph D. Pistone

 Joseph Dominick Pistone (born September 17, 1939) is an American former FBI special agent who worked undercover as Donnie Brasco between September 1976 and July 1981, (Note: In Pistone's first book Donnie Brasco: My Undercover Life in the Mafia, he stated his mob infiltration started in September 1976, making his infiltration period about five years.
 However, in his last book Donnie Brasco: Unfinished Business, he has stated that his mob infiltration started in 1975, making his infiltration period about six years.) as part of an infiltration primarily into the Bonanno crime family under the tutelage of Anthony Mirra and later Dominick Napolitano, and to a lesser extent the Colombo crime family, two of the Five Families of the Mafia in New York City.
 Pistone was an FBI agent for 17 years, from 1969 until he resigned in 1986.
 The evidence collected by Pistone led to over 200 indictments and over 100 convictions of Mafia members, and some responsible for his infiltration were also killed by other mobsters.

 Pistone was a pioneer in long-term undercover work.
 The FBI's former director, J. Edgar Hoover, who died in 1972, did not want FBI agents to work undercover because of the danger of agents becoming corrupted.
 Pistone's work later helped convince the FBI that using undercover agents in lieu of relying exclusively on informants was a crucial tool in law enforcement.
 Pistone detailed his undercover experience in his 1988 book Donnie Brasco: My Undercover Life in the Mafia, the basis of the 1997 film about his life.

 Early life and career

 Pistone was born in 1939 in Erie, Pennsylvania.
-He is of Italian heritage: his father was from Calabria while his mother from Sicily, and grew up in Paterson, New Jersey, where he attended Eastside High School.
+He is of Italian heritage: his father was from Calabria while his mother was from Sicily, and grew up in Paterson, New Jersey, where he attended Eastside High School.
 He attended Paterson State College (now William Paterson University), obtaining a degree in anthropology in 1965.

 He worked for a year as a teacher at Paterson School No. 10 and at the Office of Naval Intelligence for three years before being sworn into the FBI on July 7, 1969, and assigned to Jacksonville, Florida.
 In 1974, he was transferred to New York to work in the truck and hijack unit.
 Because of his ability to drive 18-wheeler trucks and bulldozers, he was eventually given undercover work infiltrating a vehicle theft ring, an assignment that resulted in over 30 arrests and a greater profile for Pistone within law enforcement.